Google Analytics tags

 A partial list of features & updates includes:

-• The newer Bluetooth version 5.x is supported making for more reliable music streaming connections;
+• The newer Bluetooth version 5.x is supported, making for more reliable music streaming connections.

-• It is able to play audio files in the lossless FLAC format;
+• It is able to play audio files in the lossless FLAC format.

-• It does not support the pre-2012 30-pin Apple devices however it works with newer devices with the lightning connector via a front or rear USB port;
+• It does not support the pre-2012 30-pin Apple devices; however, it works with newer devices with the Lightning connector via a front or rear USB port.

-• It carries forward the 4-channel RCA plug style preamp outputs and a usable 24 watts RMS per channel speaker output.
+• It carries forward the 4-channel RCA plug preamp outputs and a usable 24 watts RMS per channel speaker output.

 More on Blaupunkt car audio products can be found here: